 sometimes try (openly or covertly) to harm others by bullying, harassment, or mobbing.
 Then they often tell lies about these other people behind their backs.

 Towards people who have no respect and lie, we should say our opinion without discussing with them or keep silent if it is dangerous to express the opinion.
-Discussing with disrespectful persons is useless and causes only trouble.
+Discussing with disrespectful persons is useless and causes only trouble (you can't argue with a liar).
 We should avoid contact with such persons if possible (avoidance of stress).
-Nevertheless, we also treat such persons with respect, that is, we are polite to them.
+Nevertheless, we also treat such persons with respect, that is, we are polite to them (because we are polite to all human beings).
+When they realize we are avoiding them, that's what annoys them the most.
+They need to realize that disrespectful behavior has no long-term benefit.

 "Dishonesty creates a climate of wariness that carries corrosive consequences for everyone.
 Social trust is a fragile value; lies initiate its disintegration.
 We all pay a price in reduced willingness to trust others and to enjoy the benefits that such trust makes possible."
 (Smith, T. (2003).
 The metaphysical case for honesty.
 The Journal of Value Inquiry, 37, p.
 517)